catsout/wallpaper-engine-kde-plugin/README.md

 - ColorBlendMode

 ### Web support status
-Currently no web api specific to Wallpaper Engine supported.
+Basic web api supportted
+But WebEngineView in plasmashell can't init opengl
-Some wallpaper may not work.
+Some wallpaper using webgl may not work, and performance may be bad

 ### Note
 - Support **scene(2d)**,**video**,**web** types